captn3m0/the-joy-of-software-development/tdd.md

 Its difficult to get started with testing for the first time.
 These are some of the questions I have heard over time:

-- Should I test all of my code?
+- Should I test all my code?
 - Should I be testing my dependencies?
 - If there are nested methods (X calls Y calls Z), how should I write their tests?
 In which order?
 - How much time does it take to write tests?